p-lr/TrekMe/Readme.md

 <img src="doc/tuto/wmts-providers.jpg" width="300">
 </p>

-Except for France's IGN, for which a (free) subscription is required, you can directly select the provider and continue.
+Except for France's IGN, for which an annual subscription is required, you can directly select the provider and continue.

 <p align="center">